Author Duncan Harley's new book is full of tales of North-east culture and mythology

 Scottish historian and writer Duncan Harley has added to his collection of books of life and events in the North-east.

-Author of The ‘A-Z of Curious Aberdeenshire’ and ‘The Little History of Aberdeenshire’ – with both titles receiving positive reviews and the former being voted book of the week in YL Magazine – Duncan has now published ‘Long Shadows – Tales of Scotland's North East’.
+Author of The ‘A-Z of Curious Aberdeenshire’ and ‘The Little History of Aberdeenshire’ – with both titles receiving positive reviews – Duncan has now published ‘Long Shadows – Tales of Scotland's North East’.

 This new book celebrates the culture and the mythology of the North East of Scotland, with Duncan taking the reader on a grand tour of the curious and the bizarre, the strange and the unusual.